CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Abstract

 \section{Abstract}

 \textbf{Abstract}: The complete active space self-consistent field (CASSCF) method is the principal approach employed for studying strongly correlated systems.
-However, exact CASSCF can only be performed on small active space sizes of {\raise.17ex\hbox{$\scriptstyle\sim$}}20 electrons in {\raise.17ex\hbox{$\scriptstyle\sim$}}20 orbitals due to combinatorial growth in the computational cost.
-We employ the Adaptive Sampling Configuration Interaction (ASCI) method as the Full CI solver in the active space and derive orbital gradients to carry out CASSCF-like optimization of the inactive, active, and virtual orbital spaces.
-The resulting ASCI-SCF method can approximate CASSCF to chemical accuracy (<1 kcal/mol for relative energies) in active spaces with more than {\raise.17ex\hbox{$\scriptstyle\sim$}}50 active electrons in {\raise.17ex\hbox{$\scriptstyle\sim$}}50 active orbitals, significantly increasing the sizes of systems amenable to accurate multiconfigurational treatment.
-The main challenge with using any selected CI based approximate CASSCF is an orbital optimization problem: they tend to exhibit large numbers of local minima in orbital space due to their lack of invariance to active-active rotations (in addition to existing local minima in exact CASSCF).
-We have employed ASCI-SCF to demonstrate lack of polyradical character in moderately sized periacenes, and compared against heat-bath CI on an iron porphyrin system.
+However, exact CASSCF can only be performed on small active spaces of {\raise.17ex\hbox{$\scriptstyle\sim$}}20 electrons in {\raise.17ex\hbox{$\scriptstyle\sim$}}20 orbitals due to exponential growth in the computational cost.
+We show that employing the Adaptive Sampling Configuration Interaction (ASCI) method as an approximate Full CI solver in the active space allows CASSCF-like calculations within chemical accuracy (<1 kcal/mol for relative energies) in active spaces with more than {\raise.17ex\hbox{$\scriptstyle\sim$}}50 active electrons in {\raise.17ex\hbox{$\scriptstyle\sim$}}50 active orbitals, significantly increasing the sizes of systems amenable to accurate multiconfigurational treatment.
+The main challenge with using any selected CI-based approximate CASSCF is the orbital optimization problem; they tend to exhibit large numbers of local minima in orbital space due to their lack of invariance to active-active rotations (in addition to the local minima that exist in exact CASSCF).
 We highlight methods that can avoid spurious local extrema as a practical solution to the orbital optimization problem.
+We employ ASCI-SCF to demonstrate lack of polyradical character in moderately sized periacenes with up to 52 correlated electrons and compare against heat-bath CI on an iron porphyrin system with more than 40 correlated electrons.